Pathoschild/smapi-mod-dump/compiled/okay/Instant Tool Upgrades/readme.txt

-INSTANT TOOL UPGRADES - 1.3.0
+INSTANT TOOL UPGRADES - 1.4.0

 REQUIREMENTS
-* Latest version of Stardew Valley
+* PC version of Stardew Valley

 FEATURES
 * Clint gives your your upgraded tool immediately!

+MOD COMPATIBILITY
+* As of version 1.4.0: Compatible with "Love of Cooking"!

 OTHER
 * Clint's shop window and dialogue text are changed to leave out the reference to waiting a few days.